ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

  * Scroll down to the `Coverage Breakdown by Package` table
  * In the table, look at the first column is called `Name`

 The coverage reports in the buildfarm include all the packages that were used in the ROS workspace.
-The coverage report include different paths corresponding to the same package:
+The coverage report includes different paths corresponding to the same package:

  1. Name entries with the form: `src.*.<repository_name>.<package_name>.*` These correspond the unit tests runs available in the own package against its own source code